tomviner/failure-seeking-missiles-talk/reveal.js/afl.md

     $ afl-fuzz -i testcase_dir -o findings_dir ./stdin_foo.afl

 Note: - really basic example in testcase_dir "."
-- stdin or filename
+- results will be put in findings_dir
     - use RAM disk if SSD
+- test data fired into our program's stdin

 Running: